linghuajiang/GIANT/README.md

 GIANT is a deep learning model for predicting cell type-specific nascent RNA transcription profiles from genomic sequence and chromatin accessibility.

-This repository currently provides the core model implementation and training code used for SAINT.
+This repository currently provides the core model implementation and training code used for GIANT.
 Additional documentation, preprocessing workflows, inference code, and pretrained model weights will be added in future updates.

 ## Installation